 From Dr. Dre, Snoop Dogg and 2Pac to De La Soul, Kendrick Lamar and Childish Gambino and everyone in between, Parliament-Funkadelic’s George Clinton’s music has been sampled by countless artists.
 If it was a hit song in the mid-late 90’s, it was probably a funkadelic sample in it somewhere.
 As, the chief architect of funk, Clinton paved the way for G-Funk and without him, we wouldn’t have songs like Warren G’s “Regulate” or Dre’s “Let Me Ride,” De La Soul’s “My, Myself & I”, Tupac’s “Holla if you Hear Me” and numerous other hit records.

-Now, the ambassador of funk is slowing down his partying days — a lot.
+Now, at age 80, the ambassador of funk is slowing down his partying days — a lot.
 In the past couple of years, he has stopped taking drugs and has officially retired from touring, in the traditional sense.
 He still may be on tour with the band, but he won’t be performing with them.

 All of this change is due to his change in health.
 In 2018, Clinton had a pacemaker put in to help treat a heart condition.
 As the mastermind behind Parliament-Funkadelic’s unique sound turns 79 this year, he reflects on his life and all that he’s learned.

 “This music is historical,” says Clinton.
 “And, this is not just the records.
 It’s in The Snoop, Dre, Tupac, right up until today.
 It all samples this music.
 The musicians pay for the samples but it doesn’t go to the right people.
 But, the drugs were a way that these people could get my music and recordings.
 On drugs, it was a pain in the ass to deal with.
 I had to clean up just to get respect from people to talk about it.